FAQ

 Q: What factors are considered in the selection of MD-PhD applicants?

 A: Selection factors include proven academic achievement, experience in and commitment to research, and strong personal qualities.
 While the MD-PhD Admissions Committee does not require a minimum GPA or MCAT score, applicants with a cumulative undergraduate GPA below 3.5 or total MCAT scores below 505 are less likely to be interviewed.
 Geisel also places a high value on the activities, experiences, and personal qualities of applicants.
 Individuals who demonstrate leadership, creative abilities, and significant humanitarian experiences are sought.
-A typical Geisel School class consists of 92 students, of whom two to four are MD-PhD students.
+A typical Geisel School class consists of 96 students, of whom two are MD-PhD students.

 Qualified applicants generally have strong research backgrounds, consisting of one or more years of research laboratory experience; many applicants are co-authors on one or more papers in peer-reviewed journals.
-The applicant's research aptitude is evaluated primarily through letters of recommendation and through the applicant's ability to clearly and intelligently communicate his/her research acumen in his/her written application, and during the interview.
+The applicant's research aptitude is evaluated primarily through letters of recommendation and through the applicant's ability to clearly and intelligently communicate their research acumen in their written application, and during the interview.
 Applicants should also display a clear understanding of the advantages and disadvantages of the MD-PhD training program and communicate why this course of study is appropriate to meet their career goals.

 Return to top